einaru/points-of-science/README.md

-# MSc project
+# Points of Science

-This repository contains source code for the application we developed for our master's thesis in the spring of 2022.
+This repository contains the source code **Points of Science**; an application developed for our Master's Thesis during the spring of 2022.